yarisvt/tyk-docs/tyk-docs/content/manage-multiple-environments/move-apis-between-environments.md

 This will now import the API Definition into your new environment, if you have kept the API ID in the JSON document as is, the ID will remain the same.

 > **Important**: The ID you use in with any Dashboard API integrations will change as the documents physical ID will have changed with the import.

+## Use Tyk-Sync

+You can also use our new Tyk-Sync tool which allows you to sync your APIs (and Policies) with a Version Control System (VCS).
+You can then move your APIs between environments.
+See [Tyk-Sync](/docs/manage-multiple-environments/tyk-sync/) for more details.

 [1]: /docs/img/dashboard/system-management/created_apis_2.5.png
 [2]: /docs/img/dashboard/system-management/export_api_2.5.png